 In this project page you will be able to find a quick description of the main steps needed to build and use your own motion capture gear, if you want to get the full picture please visit our online documentation.

 We’re also preparing a Tindie store in which you’ll be able to purchase our pre-built kits: this will enable people without knowledge of electronics to build and use Chordata so that they can apply its functionalities in their personal projects.

 The Chordata specific hardware is compound of three different parts.

 Theoretically speaking they can be arranged forming arbitrary hierarchies, but if you want to capture human movements, then you will be using a default node configuration most of the time.
 The default biped configuration uses 15 K-Ceptors, 15 ID Modules and 1 Hub.
 You can get them through one of the the following ways:

 a.
 (The easy way, coming soon..):

 Buy pre assembled kits at our Tindie store.
-Each one comes with the board and some pre-soldered components, and includes a few additional components to be soldered by you.
+Each one comes with the board and some pre-soldered components (all the difficult ones), and includes a few additional components to be soldered by you.

 b.
 (The hard way):